Skip to main content

 Indexing in Tables

 The Kuneiform Language not only allows column declarations, but also the creation of indexes on one or more columns within your table.
-Kuneiform supports standard B-tree indexes.
+Kuneiform only supports standard B-tree indexes.

 Index Declaration